xsy99140636/Xget/README.en.md

 ## ⚠️ Disclaimer

 - **Legal and Compliant Use**: This repository is solely for accelerating legal public resource access, including but not limited to file downloads, Git operations, AI inference API calls, container image pulls, package manager access, etc. Users must strictly comply with all relevant platform terms of service, usage agreements, and local laws and regulations.
-Any illegal, infringing, or malicious use is strictly prohibited
+Any illegal, infringing, or malicious use is strictly prohibited.
+Any use beyond the scope of legal public resources shall be the user's own legal responsibility
 - **Service Availability Statement**: The public instance `xget.xi-xu.me` is provided as a free open-source service without Service Level Agreement (SLA) guarantees.
 While we strive to maintain service stability, we do not promise 100% availability.
 Production environments or critical business operations should deploy dedicated instances
 - **Data Privacy Protection**: Xget employs a no-logging architecture and does not store, record, or analyze user request data.
 However, users should still handle sensitive information carefully and avoid transmitting confidential content over public networks
 - **Liability Limitation**: Repository maintainers and contributors assume no legal responsibility for any direct losses, indirect losses, data loss, business interruption, or other consequences that may arise from using this service